Rapidly Skill-Up Facilities Maintenance Technicians with Well-Designed Onboarding

 Create a well-designed blend of learning activities that includes written materials or videos, hands-on OJT training, classroom-style instructor-led training, online training, and more.

 For the online training, consider using the 3D-animated facilities maintenance training library offered by Vector Solutions.
-Watch the short overview video below, check out our website to learn more, and feel free to ask us for a demo.

 5. Use a Learning Management System (LMS)